cguo9/regional-recipes/README.md

 # Features To Look Forward To
 * Widen our selection of recipes
 * Comment and rating section for each recipe
-* A way for Users to submit their own recipes
+* A way for users to submit their own recipes
 * More filters for the Recipe Match Form feature
 * Enable the user to search for similar recipes